Skip to Content

 • The Federal Highway Administration reassured Knoxville leaders they still have a $24 million Biden administration RAISE grant for a pedestrian bridge connecting the city and the University of Tennessee.
 (WBIR)

-• The Oklahoma State Patrol plans to stop enforcing traffic laws in major cities.
+• The Oklahoma State Patrol may stop enforcing traffic laws in major cities and shift the burden to local law enforcement.
 (Voice)

 • The Utah Transit Authority and Salt Lake City plan to extend the S Line streetcar, but haven't decided how far.
 (KSL)